JentleJoe/old-alx-low_level_programming/0x02-functions_nested_loops/README.md

 9. Program tha prints the 9 times table, starting with 0

 10. Program that adds two numbers and returns the result

+11. Program that prints all natural numbers from n to 98, followed by a newline